Podcast Host, directory, and website. Oh My!

 Maybe you’ve heard of Spotify, Apple Podcasts (aka iTunes), Google Podcasts, and other apps or websites used to listen to Podcasts.
 Well, these are Podcast Directories and that’s where the majority of people go to find new podcasts and to listen to podcasts.

 Directories are the most well-known because they’re the platforms that listeners use to consume podcast episodes.
-These are the apps that we install in our smartphones, on laptops, and use voice command with our smart home technologies (like Siri, Alexa, and Google Home).
+These are the apps that we install on our smartphones, and on laptops, and use voice commands with our smart home technologies (like Siri, Alexa, and Google Home).

 Podcast it is ideal that your content is pushed is these platforms so that it can reach your audience.